NullByte-7w7/ROOTKIT-USERLAND/README.md

 6. **Log Concealment**: The rootkit ensures that commands like `tail` will have no effect.
 Sysadmins won't be able to spot suspicious activity in logs, nor will they be able to use other tools to inspect them.

 7. **Future Plans**: Looking ahead, I'm considering further enhancements to make the rootkit even more stealthy.
 For instance, I'm contemplating hiding `/etc/ld.so.preload` to minimize suspicion from sysadmins.

-> [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.